By: Kumudika Perera

 Status of Public Participation

-There is a lack of participation of public at the decision making tables and the reasons for this vary from technical constraints, benefits being uncertain, dispersed and delayed and loss of confidence in the authorities.
-The insufficiency of time allocated for the public to comment and EIA reports being inaccessible are other probable reasons.
+There is a lack of participation of the public at the decision-making tables and the reasons for this vary from technical constraints, benefits being uncertain, dispersed and delayed, to loss of confidence in the authorities.
+Additionally, the insufficiency of time allocated for the public to comment and EIA reports being inaccessible are other probable reasons.

 Lessons from The International Community

-Two International Conventions are vital when dealing with Public Participation in the EIA process namely: Espoo Convention 1991 and Aarhus Convention 1998.
-Yet, Sri Lanka has not ratified any of these conventions, but the Rio Declaration on Environment and Development 1992 which was ratified by Sri Lanka, is related to the aforesaid conventions, via its Principles 17 and 10 respectively.
+Two International Conventions are vital when dealing with Public Participation in the EIA process, namely: Espoo Convention 1991 and Aarhus Convention 1998.
+Yet, Sri Lanka has not ratified any of these Conventions, but the Rio Declaration on Environment and Development 1992 which has been ratified by Sri Lanka, is related to the aforesaid Conventions via its Principles 17 and 10 respectively.

-Central Environmental Authority, Guidance for Implementing the EIA Process, No. 2: A General Guide for Conducting Environmental Scoping (3rd edn, Central Environmental Authority 2006) 07 – 18.
+- Central Environmental Authority – Guidance for Implementing the EIA Process: No. 2 – A General Guide for Conducting Environmental Scoping (https://drive.google.com/file/d/1pElzKYp8OiJt2MtP0STVzmTUt-ggCqbl/view)